sherado99/SCDFT/README.md

 🔗 Links

-- Stech API on RapidAPI – for production API access with higher rate limits
+- Stech Service on RapidAPI – for production access with higher rate limits
-- Interactive API Documentation (Postman) – explore and test the API endpoints directly
+- Interactive Service Documentation (Postman) – explore and test the service endpoints directly
-- GitHub Repository – core values, license, and legal information

 ---